-Consequently, we understand with greater clarity that the preparation for this union is not an understanding by the soul, nor the taste, feeling, or imagining of God or any other object, but purity and love, which is the stripping off and perfect renunciation of all these experiences for God alone.
-Also we see clearly how perfect transformation is impossible without perfect purity, and how the illumination of the soul and it’s union with God corresponds to the measure of its purity (5:6-8).
+The preparation for this union is not an understanding, nor the taste, feeling, or imagining of God or any other object, but purity and love, which is the stripping off and perfect renunciation of all experiences for God alone.
+Perfect transformation is impossible without perfect purity.
+The illumination of the soul and its union with God corresponds to the measure of its purity.

 The faculties must undergo a purification of their respective apprehensions in order to reach union with God.

-But we are imparting instructions here for advancing in contemplation to union with God.
-All these sensory means and exercises of the faculties must consequently be left behind and in silence so that God himself may effect divine union in the soul.
-As a result one has to follow this method of disencumbering, emptying and depriving the faculties of their natural occupations to make room for the inflow and illumination of the supernatural.
+All the sensory means and exercises of the faculties must be left behind and in silence so that God himself may effect divine union in the soul.
+One has to follow this method of disencumbering, emptying and depriving the faculties of their natural occupations to make room for the inflow and illumination of the supernatural.

 This sublime knowledge can be received only by a person who has arrived at union with God, for it is itself that very union.
 It consists in a certain touch of the divinity produced in the soul, and thus it is God himself who is experienced and tasted there.
 This knowledge tastes of the divine essence and eternal life.

 Manifestly, in this high state of union God does not communicate himself to the soul through the disguise of any image or likeness, but directly: the pure and naked essence of God with the pure and naked essence of the soul.

 Remain alone in a loving awareness, without particular considerations, in interior peace and quiet and repose, and without the acts and exercises of the faculties.
 Remain only in general loving awareness, without any particular knowledge or understanding.